acarr/meenta-public/_faqs/how-do-i-pay.markdown

 category: user
 ---

-All Users require either a Credit card or Purchase Order in order to book or make a request.
-Please make your PO out to; Meenta, 71 Commercial Street, Boston, MA 02109.

-Please note: We are enabling the PO payment option on a user by user bases as we launch this feature.
-Please contact us for this feature.
+You must be registered with a validated payment method before a booking is possible.
+A credit card or Purchase Order can be set-up in minutes.
+Purchase Orders should be addressed to; Meenta, Inc, 71 Commercial Street #271, Boston MA 02109.
+If the PO payment option is not enabled in your User profile please send us a request to; support@meenta.io or via the Chat feature on the site.